Abdol-Hossein Farman Farma: Name and title

 The title "Farman Farma" did not originate with Prince Abdol-Hossein Mirza Farman Farma.
 It was first held by his grand-uncle Hossein Ali Mirza Farman Farma, a son of Fath-Ali Shah Qajar.

 Prince Abdol Hossein's father, Prince Firouz, would battle his own uncle, Prince Hossein Ali Farman Farma, in support his brother Prince Mohammad (later Mohammad Shah Qajar) and win the right to the succession for Prince Mohammad.
-Forty years later, Nasser-al-Din Shah, Firouz Mirza's nephew, would bestow the title Farman Farma on Prince Firouz in gratitude for his role in consolidating the succession to the Qajar (Kadjar) Throne.
-The title Farman Farma then passed on to his son Prince Abdol Hossein Mirza, during the reign of Nasser-ed-Din Shah.
-Nasser-ed-din Shah and Prince Abdol Hossein were cousins, but Nasser-ed-Din Shah was about thirty years his senior.
-Only Prince Abdol Hossein carried the title "Farman Farma", while most of his offspring carry the family name derived from the former title "Farman Farmaian" (lit.
+Forty years later, Naser al-Din Shah, Firouz Mirza's nephew, would bestow the title Farman Farma on Prince Firouz in gratitude for his role in consolidating the succession to the Qajar (Kadjar) Throne.
+The title Farman Farma then passed on to his son Prince Abdol Hossein Mirza, during the reign of Naser ed-Din Shah.
+Naser ed-Din Shah and Prince Abdol Hossein were cousins, but Naser ed-Din Shah was about thirty years his senior.
+Only Prince Abdol Hossein carried the title "Farman Farma", while most of his offsprings carry the family name derived from the former title "Farman Farmaian" (lit.
 Those belonging to Farman Farma).
 His elder son Firouz Nosrat-ed-Dowleh III however chose the family name "Firouz", which is carried by his offspring.

 Non-Persian honors

-He was awarded the following honors outside of Persia:
+He was awarded the following honors outside of Iran: